salihdhaifullah/neovim-setup/README.md

 ### `nvim .`
 ### `:PackerSync`

-## done you now completed neovim setup
+## done you now completed Neovim setup
 ### you can download lsp using `:Mason`

+sudo apt install fonts-powerline